Brân the Blessed: Role in Branwen ferch Llŷr

 King Bran was sitting on the rocky shore at Harlech when he saw thirteen ships over the horizon coming from Southern Ireland.
-Soon the boat men came to shore declaring the fleet belonged to the Irish Lord Matholwch who came seeking Bran’s sister Branwen’s hand in marriage.
+Soon the boat men came to shore declaring the fleet belonged to the Irish Lord Matholwch who came seeking Bran's sister Branwen's hand in marriage.
 Of course to Bran this union made sense, someone worthy of his sister had come forth and their union would bring forth a powerful alliance for the two kingdoms.
 Bran readily welcomed King Matholwch of Ireland ashore and gave him great hospitality.
 The wedding was decidedly set at the coast to Aberffraw.
 All this had to be set inside specially erected tents since no house had yet been built that could accommodate the giant King Bran.
-Soon after all the wedding and celebration took place Bran’s half brother Efnysien returned to Wales and was puzzled to see so many foreign horses stabled.
+Soon after all the wedding and celebration took place Bran's half brother Efnysien returned to Wales and was puzzled to see so many foreign horses stabled.
 He asked whom the horses belonged and was enraged to find his sister had been given away without his consent.
 In his anger he maimed all the Irish horses by cutting their lips back to their gums, their ears down to their skulls, eyelids to eyeballs, and their tails to their rumps.
-Matholwch’s courtiers advised him to see this as a calculated insult from the Welsh and was in the end persuaded to head back home in dudgeon.
+Matholwch's courtiers advised him to see this as a calculated insult from the Welsh and was in the end persuaded to head back home in dudgeon.
 Bran sent his best messengers to attempt to sway Matholwch.
 He sent with them a stick of solid silver as tall as himself and as thick as a finger along with a plate made of gold the circumference of his face.
 He also offered to replace every horse maimed and begged Matholwch to see his family dilemma, Bran could not execute his own brother.
 He begged to meet with the Irish King face to face so that he might make a humble apology.
-The two kings meet again, however during the meeting Matholwch expressed his feeling that Bran’s compensation was too small.
+The two kings met again, however during the meeting Matholwch expressed his feeling that Bran's compensation was too small.
 Bran could not stand for that, so he offered Matholwch a magic black cauldron that could bring the dead back to life on the condition they could not speak.
 Matholwch was astounded by this great gift and forgot all unpleasantries that had come before.
 The next morning the fleet of thirteen ships left for Ireland with Branwen and Matholwch side by side.